 Eleta’s work was also noticed at the Grand Prix d’Horlogerie de Genève (the Oscars of watchmaking) this year, in which his Svemir astronomical clock, was nominated in the Mechanical Exception category.
 It was voted as one of the 83 finalists (6 finalists in its category) out of 226 entries and, according to at least one jury member, came very close to winning its category.
 Functions include hours, minutes, date, day, month, year, moon phases, power reserve, jumping hours, world time, perpetual calendar, equation of time, day/night indicator, zodiac, seasons, equinoxes, solstices and two astronomical models: geocentrism and heliocentrism.

 The Yugoslavian-born clockmaker has lived in Switzerland since 1973, and has had a varied background.
-Educated as a social scientist, he worked as a taxi driver, musician and football coach before taking an interest in kinetic clockworks.
+Educated as a social scientist, he worked as a musician and soccer coach before taking an interest in kinetic clockworks.
 As his passion progressed, he graduated from hobbyist to expert, and today he is engaged almost exclusively on private orders.
 His works include the fountain at the entrance of the Musée International de l’Horlogerie in La-Chaux-de-Fonds and a kinetic sculpture with music-playing harlequins above the entrance of the Museum CIMA (Centre International de la Mechanique d’Art) in Sainte-Croix, Switzerland.
 His pieces have also been displayed in the MB&F MAD Gallery in Geneva.

 “For me, constructing a clock is a playful and fascinating experiment,” says Eleta.
 “In order to give the as yet undiscovered element a chance to come to life, I try to surprise myself without worrying about failure.
 Manufacturing a clock means feeling life and adventure.”